robin-rpr/ris-kafka/README.md

 jinja2 docker-compose.jinja values.yaml | docker compose -f - up
 ```

 > **Note:** This will start collecting from all RIS Collectors.
-You can further specify to collect from a specific host by modifying the `values.yaml` file.
+You can further specify to collect from a specific host by modifying the `values.yaml` file or by specifying the collector name e.g. `jinja2 docker-compose.jinja values.yaml | docker compose -f - up rrc04`.

 3. Open http://localhost:8080 (Kafbat Dashboard)